rendall/icebreakers/QUESTIONS.md

   * What is the best piece of advice you have been given?
   * What is your best recipe?
   * What is your favorite TV series for binge watching?
-  * What is your favorite dessert?
   * What is your favorite line from a poem or song?
   * What is your favorite local restaurant?
-  * What is your favorite tech toy — for work or play — that you can’t live without?
+  * What is your favorite tech toy — for work or play — that you can't live without?
   * What is your least favorite fashion trend that you are opting out of this season?
   * What kind of pets did you have growing up?
   * What movie can you watch over and over again?